Bags of colored powder

 Middlebury offers several other study away opportunities for students:

-• Semester or year-long programs at the Middlebury Institute of International Studies, a graduate school of Middlebury College.
-Gain professional skills and get a jump start on a master’s degree with our Study Away at Monterey options in Monterey, California.
+• Semester or year studying away at the Middlebury Institute of International Studies, a graduate school of Middlebury College.
+Gain professional skills and get a jump start on a master’s degree in Monterey, California.

-• Field-based and experiential learning summer programs that are taught entirely in English.
+• Field-based and experiential learning summer programs taught entirely in English.

 Health and Safety